 Records system analysis and design.
-The application of alphabetic, numeric, subject, and geographic methods of counselor for more information.
+The application of alphabetic, numeric, subject, and geographic methods of manual database record systems.
+Course may not meet major requirements at transfer institutions.
+See your counselor for more information.

-BOT-156 Medical Coding Internship Seminar 1.0 Units/1.0 hours LEC
+BOT-156 Medical Coding Internship Seminar